DeniaC5657/github-tutorial/README.md

 Ready to start coding!
 But don't know how to make an account!
 Don't worry I got you!
 To be able to use https://ide.cs50.io/, you will have to create an account in https://github.com/.
 1. Go to https://github.com/
-2. click on "**'Sign up'**" on the top right corner of the Main Page
+2. Click on "**Sign up**" on the top right corner of the Main Page
 3. **Create an account** There you will bring to a page that will let you enter your username, passwords and email. (_You can use your school email or your own personal email_)
-4. After you _confirmed_ everything with your account, go to https://github.com/hstatsep/ide50 and follow the steps stated there.
+4. After you **confirmed** everything with your account, go to https://github.com/hstatsep/ide50 and follow the steps stated there.

 *What is SSH key? & Why do we need to set up an SSH key between cs50 and GitHub?*

 SSH key is a way for your local and remote to be able to connect.
 Also the SSH key is a shortcut that generated an alternate route to identify yourself without having you type in your username and password every single time.

 ---
 ## Repository Setup
 Wanna create a repo? but dont know how?
 Don't worry I'll help you!

+1. Now let get started,  **create a directory**.
+You can name it whatever you like, but I’d recommend calling it “first-repo”.
+Do this by typing in `mkdir "first-repo"` You can practice your code on your very first repo.
+2. Make a `mkdir "first-repo"` into a repository, firstly, you need to **go into the directory** by doing `cd first-repo` and then secondly do `git init` to **initialize git**.
+Thirdly, after typing in `mkdir "first-repo"` you need to type in `cd "first-repo"` and then finally type in  `git init`.
+It should look like

+         * `mkdir first-repo`
+         * `cd first-repo`
+         * `git init`

 1. In the upper-right corner of any page, use the  drop-down menu, and select New repository.
 2. Type a short, memorable name for your repository.
 For example, "first-repo".
 3. Optionally, add a description of your repository.
 For example, "My first repository on GitHub." or "First Repo Code"